Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Introduction

-Our \textbf{main contributions} are: \textbf{(i)} We propose a novel hybrid quantum-classical framework, Quantum Rationale-aware Graph Contrastive Learning (QRGCL), that integrates a quantum rationale generator to identify salient substructures in graph-structured particle physics data for improved CL; \textbf{(ii)} We design a parameter-efficient QRG based on a 7-qubit variational quantum circuit, enabling salient feature extraction with only 45 trainable parameters; \textbf{(iii)} We introduce a new quantum-enhanced contrastive loss that incorporates rationale-aware, contrastive pairs, and alignment losses, with quantum fidelity as a distance metric; \textbf{(iv)} We conduct extensive experiments on the quark-gluon jet tagging dataset, showing that QRGCL significantly outperforms classical, quantum, and hybrid benchmarks in terms of AUC, while maintaining a compact and computationally efficient architecture.
+Our \textbf{main contributions} are: \textbf{(i)} We propose a novel hybrid quantum-classical framework, Quantum Rationale-aware Graph Contrastive Learning (QRGCL), that integrates a quantum rationale generator to identify salient substructures in graph-structured particle physics data for improved CL; \textbf{(ii)} We design a parameter-efficient QRG based on a 7-qubit variational quantum circuit, enabling salient feature extraction with only 45 trainable parameters; \textbf{(iii)} We introduce a new quantum-enhanced contrastive loss that incorporates rationale-aware, contrastive pairs, and alignment losses, with quantum fidelity as a distance metric; \textbf{(iv)} We conduct targeted experiments on the simulated quark-gluon jet tagging dataset as a representative use case, showing that QRGCL achieves competitive performance against classical, quantum, and hybrid benchmarks in terms of Area Under the Receiver Operating Characteristic Curve (AUC), while maintaining a compact and computationally efficient architecture.